Quaidabad: Industry

-Before 90s Quaid Abad was famous due to Quaidabad carpets - Quaid Abad woolen mill which is now just a plane land after privatization.
-Currently Industry of Quaid Abad is primarily an Agro-based.
-The main industries include Rice Mills, Poultry Sheds and Salt processing Units.
+Before 90s Quaid Abad was famous due to Quaidabad carpets - Quaidabad woolen mill which is now just a tract of plain land after privatization.
+Currently, the industry of Quaidabad is primarily agro-based.
+The main industries include rice mills, poultry sheds and salt processing units.

 Climate

 The climate of Quaid Abad is extreme, reaching 50 °C in summer, and down to 0 °C in winter.
-The soil of the suburbs is fertile which is irrigated by Mahajir Branch.this land is a part of citrus land so citrus fruit like malta is successful here.
+The soil of the suburbs is fertile which is irrigated by Mahajir Branch.
+This land is a part of citrus land so citrus fruit like malta is successful here.
 But this tehsil has unique surface of having dry mountains on one side and sandy soil on other corner.